Baucher Bits

 But when it comes to bits, the final arbiter of their use is really the horse, and there are some compelling biomechanical reasons as to why, for some horses, the Baucher is actually milder than the average snaffle.

-We’ve found the Baucher can be a useful bit for a horse that is particularly sensitive in the tongue and bars of the mouth.
+We’ve found the Baucher can be a useful horse bit for a horse that is particularly sensitive in the tongue and bars of the mouth.
 The hanging design keeps the bit lifted from these areas, and even when strong contact is applied, some horses clearly find this action more comfortable than that of a traditionally placed snaffle.
 We also find them useful for horses with very busy mouths, as they tend to shift less in the horse’s mouth, helping keep it quieter.

-Finally, the slight additional leverage provided by the Baucher can be useful on a temporary basis on horses who have physical limitations that make understanding flexion difficult, such as thick-throated draft types, horses being rehabilitated mentally, or horses who have learned to lean heavily into the rider’s hands as an evasion.
+Finally, the slight additional leverage provided by the Baucher bit can be useful on a temporary basis on horses who have physical limitations that make understanding flexion difficult, such as thick-throated draft types, horses being rehabilitated mentally, or horses who have learned to lean heavily into the rider’s hands as an evasion.

 The Baucher should not be used to force a false headset or frame, nor should it be used on a horse that clearly objects to it.
-Horses with low and/or sensitive pallets are likely to object strongly to the action of the Baucher, especially one with a single joint.
+Horses with low and/or sensitive pallets are likely to object strongly to the action of the Baucher bit, especially one with a single joint.
 It should be adjusted with slightly more give in the corners of the mouth than a traditional snaffle, and great care should be taken that it is wide enough for the horse’s mouth to ensure that the hanging cheek piece doesn’t rub.

 Bottom Line.